Call for bids to host European Conference for Social Work Research (ECSWR) 2025 and 2026

 - The Board will particularly take into consideration the full likely cost of conference attendance for participants from low income countries in Europe.

 - ESWRA is committed to varying the geographical location of the conference.

 - The host city should preferably be an appealing place to visit, providing added attraction to the conference itself.

 - The lecture halls and meeting rooms need to be of appropriate size and number.
 One main conference hall with capacity for 500+ people is essential, along with rooms to accommodate at least 10 parallel oral paper or symposium sessions for up to 50 people each.

-- There also need to be approximately 12-15 rooms available for pre-conference sessions earlier in the day that the conference begins.
+- There also need to be approximately 12-15 rooms available for the SIG Events sessions earlier in the day that the conference begins.
 Some of these could be the same rooms as for parallel sessions during the conference proper, but they could also be slightly smaller (for up to 40 people).

 - The host should provide a comprehensive anticipated budget, covering all expected costs.